socialstack-core/socialstack-tools/README.md

 * Run `npm install` in the repository.
 This'll download the modules it depends on.
 * Run `npm link` in the repository.
 This will make the code in the repository run directly when you try `socialstack` commands.

-If everything is good, it's the usual `npm version patch` and `npm version publish` from an authed npm account.
+If everything is good, it's the usual `npm version patch` and `npm publish` from an authed npm account.